Privacy Notice for Graduation

 - You are invited to your graduation ceremony

-- You are able to book tickets
+- You are able to book and pay for your tickets

 - Your name appears in the Graduation ceremony booklet